Increasing access to recycled water quality on the Bellarine

-Barwon Water is committed to achieving zero waste by 2030, including recycling 100 percent of the wastewater treated at our water reclamation plants.
-As part of this commitment, we’re maximising the use of recycled water to support agricultural production, tourism and regional prosperity for the Bellarine.
+Barwon Water has a goal to recycle 100 percent of the wastewater treated at our water reclamation plants.
+As part of this goal, we’re maximising the use of recycled water to support agricultural production, tourism and regional prosperity for the Bellarine.

 We plan to supply 450 million litres of low salinity, fit-for-purpose recycled water per year to new and existing agricultural and horticultural customers, nearly doubling the amount of recycled water used on the Bellarine.

-If you’re a farmer or grower on the Bellarine interested in accessing the recycled water to use for non-drinking purposes, we’re keen to hear from you.
+We are keen to explore new demand and the feasibility of extensions or connections to the network.
+If you’re a farmer or grower interested in accessing the recycled water for non-drinking purposes, we’re keen to hear from you.

 Please express your interest by emailing info@barwonwater.vic.gov.au